TreaHolley/treaholley.github.io/README.md

         </details>
         <details>
             <summary>Stylesity Webpage</summary>
             <p>I started to develop a website and built the main framework of it.
 I have a navbar that I could attach pages to.
-I tried to atta a image carousel but it is not working how it is suppossed to.
-I learned from development that the little things can break everything so I am going to look for the solution.
+I fixed the carousel to work so now it can move on its own or when you click the button.
+I ran into sizing issues with the carosel and am working on a fix.
+I have a responsive nav that I am working on but the drop down css is not working so I may rework my code into something slightly new to get it to work.
 Find the code to website: https://github.com/TreaHolley/treaholley.github.io/tree/main/Webpage.</p>
         </details>
 </details>